How do Yorkshire Bank personal loans compare against the competition?

 Key features of Yorkshire Bank personal loans at a glance

-- Fixed interest rate.
-With set monthly repayment amounts you can budget with confidence, and you’ll know in advance exactly how much the loan is going to cost you overall.
+The loans have a fixed interest rate, so with set monthly repayment amounts you can budget with confidence, and know in advance exactly how much the loan is going to cost overall.

 If your application for a personal loan is successful, the interest rate you’re offered will depend on factors like your credit rating, income and expenditure.
 It may differ from the advertised “Representative APR”.